naikprachi27/SemanticAnonymization2/README.md

 ### Preparing data for anonymizing
-we assign random sensitive value to entities that do not have a sensitive values. creates sentences dataset ready for anonymization
+We assign random sensitive value to entities that do not have a sensitive values.
+We also create sentences dataset ready for anonymization

 <code>python DatasetsComparison_ForAnon.py --data=fb13</code>